Are Humans as Brittle as Large Language Models?: Analysis

 For both tasks, we observe that LLaMA-3.1-8B and Falcon3-7B generally produces output distributions that are more aligned with human responses compared to other LLMs.
 This suggests that smaller LLMs may outperform larger models in approximating human behavior for some tasks.

 Our analysis reveals that certain prompt modifications significantly increase the divergence in the distribution between LLM outputs and human annotations.
-In the offensiveness rating task, for example, the \textit{LabelOrd-rev} prompt variant leads to notable deviations in outputs generated by LLaMA-3.1-8B, while the \textit{Conf} variant causes pronounced discrepancies for both Mixtral-8x7B and Mistral-7B.
-Similarly, in the emotion classification task, the \textit{AltLab-keep} and \textit{Typo-label} variants tend to introduce higher divergence from human labels across most evaluated LLMs.
+In the offensiveness rating task, for example, the \textit{LabelOrd-rev} prompt variant leads to notable deviations in outputs generated by Mixtral-8x7B and Mistral-7B, while the \textit{AltLab-gran-2} variant causes pronounced discrepancies for the Llama models.
+Similarly, in the emotion classification task, the \textit{AltLab-keep-2} and \textit{Typo-label-3} variants tend to introduce higher divergence from human labels across most evaluated LLMs.
+Surprisingly, the \textit{Exp} variant demonstrates that requesting an explanation during annotation enhances the alignment between LLMs and humans.

 Conversely, we observe stronger alignment between LLM and human output distributions when both are presented with identical prompts, as opposed to mismatched prompt variants.
-This effect is particularly evident for the \textit{AltLab-gran} variant in the offensiveness rating task, especially with LLaMA-3.1-8B, LLaMA-3.3-70B, and Mistral-7B.
-Additionally, in the emotion classification task, the \textit{Typo-label} variant yields relatively consistent alignment across all LLMs except for the Falcon3-7B model, which exhibits notable divergence.
+This effect is particularly evident for the \textit{AltLab-gran-2} and \textit{Def-both} variants in the offensiveness rating task, especially with LLaMA-3.1-8B, LLaMA-3.3-70B, and Mistral-7B.
+Additionally, in the emotion classification task, the \textit{Typo-label} and \textit{Exp} variants yield relatively consistent alignment across almost all evaluated LLMs, which exhibits less divergence.